NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/layeredArchitecture.rst

         }
     })

-These requests contains the Loan Plan Id in request url and no json objects in the request body.
+This request has the Loan Plan Id as a parameter in the url, but no json object in the request body.

-After run your **Bank Web Server** you can navigate to ``localhost:9091/api-docs`` to see the full Swagger API documentation for all APIs server by **Bank Web Server**.
+With **Bank Web Server** up and running, we can navigate to ``localhost:9091/api-docs`` to see the full Swagger API documentation for all APIs served by **Bank Web Server**.
+This is not an essential feature but nice to have it.

 Service Layer
 -------------